ansaries/meteor-paypal/README.md

 # Meteor paypal
-This package implements all paypal payements methods.
+This package implements "**Will have**" all paypal payements methods.

 > Simple button so far.
 Updates are coming !